-Work in Domain Analysis identifies the elements that will be needed in an assessment.
-The Domain Modeling layer consists of systematic structures for organizing the content identified in Domain Analysis in terms of an assessment argument.
-Technical details-the nuts and bolts of particular statistical models, rubrics, or task materials-are not the concern yet in this layer.
-Rather it is the articulation of the argument that connects observations of students' actions in various situations to inferences about what they know or can do.
+Work in domain analysis identifies the elements that will be needed in an assessment.
+The domain modeling layer consists of systematic structures for organizing the content identified in domain analysis in terms of an assessment argument.
+Technical details-the nuts and bolts of particular statistical models, rubrics, or task materials-are not the focus of this layer.
+Rather, this layer articulates the argument that connects observations of students' actions in various situations to inferences about what they know or can do.
 The assessment argument takes a narrative form here: coherent descriptions of proficiencies of interest, ways of getting observations that evidence those proficiencies, and ways of arranging situations in which students can provide evidence of their proficiencies.
-Whereas content and instructional experts contribute the foundation of Domain Analysis, the assessment designer plays a more prominent role in Domain Modeling.
+Whereas content and instructional experts contribute the foundation of domain analysis, the assessment designer plays a more prominent role in domain modeling.
 Here the designer collaborates with domain experts to organize information about the domain and about the purpose of the assessment into terms and structures that form assessment arguments.

 The concern of ECD at this layer is to fill in an assessment argument schema through which we can view content from any domain.
-Toulmin's general structure for arguments, in terms of claims, data, and warrants, provides a starting point, and Figure 4 shows this basic structure.
-Adapting these components to assessment design, the claim refers to the target of the assessment, such as level of proficiency in scientific problemsolving, or ability to use language appropriately in varying contexts.
+Toulmin's (1958) general structure for arguments, in terms of claims, data, and warrants, provides a starting point, and Figure 4 shows this basic structure.
+Adapting these components to assessment design, the claim refers to the target of the assessment, such as level of proficiency in scientific problem-solving, or ability to use language appropriately in varying contexts.
 We provide data-such as quality of responses to questions, or behaviors observed in particular situations-to support our claims, and the warrant is the logic or reasoning that explains why certain data should be considered appropriate evidence for certain claims.
-Wigmore shows how evidentiary arguments in even very complicated legal cases can be expressed with assemblages of these basic structures-recurring structures in the domain, or schemas with slots to be filled.
+Wigmore (1937) shows how evidentiary arguments in even very complicated legal cases can be expressed with assemblages of these basic structures-recurring structures in the domain, or schemas with slots to be filled.